ryansheehy0/Neo-C/possible_features.md

 ## Todo
-- Remove the default constructors in classes?
-Why?
-	- Should I have a special syntax?
-Nah
-- You cannot have containers in other containers.
-	- Ex: You can't have a struct defined in a class.
+- Need to re-think casting and templates.
+	- All metaprogramming should be done through templates.
+	- Need template requirements. `concept` and `requires`
+	- Optional requirements for classes
+	- typename..., sizeof..., args...
+		- compile time if. if constexpr

 - Minor syntax enforcements
-	- There is no implied conversion with instances of classes so that the syntax for creating an object from a class is consistent.
-		- The `explicit` keyword is used on all constructors.
-		- What syntax used to create object?
-I like the =s sign syntax.
-	- This is the only syntax which can be used to create an instance of a class
-		- What happens when you set an object equal to another one?
-Does it create a copy or pass a reference?
-	- No function like macros, no functions within functions, no inline functions, no assigning functions to variables.
 	- && for rvalues should not be used?
 		- temp values
+	- You cannot have containers in other containers.
+		- Ex: You can't have a struct defined in a class.
+	- You cannot have functions in other functions.
+	- There is no inline function in Neo-C.
+	- No assigning functions to variables.
+You can with a pointer?

 - Keywords
 	- static